kforshey/DapraCadapra/Readme.md

 Performance
 -----------

-A key feature of Dapper is performance.
+A key feature of DapraCadapra is performance.
 The following metrics show how long it takes to execute 500 SELECT statements against a DB and map the data returned to objects.

 The performance tests are broken in to 3 lists: